GETTING MORE DISTANCE

 Featured Lesson

 turn.
-The easiest way to
+The easiest way to accomplish this

-that your left knee doesn't slide to
+is to make sure that your left knee doesn't

-the right on the backswing and
+slide to the right on the backswing and

-flexed throughout.
+stays flexed throughout.
 (Opposite knee

 for left-handed players.)
-Also, get
+Also, get your

-your shoulder behind the ball at
+shoulder behind the ball at the top of the

-ensures good weight shift and
+backswing.
+This ensures good weight

-allows for a longer swing.
+shift and allows for a longer swing.

 Frank J. Peter